Common questions about the CE

 Tentative assignments are not guaranteed in any way.
 The registration form and exam fee should be submitted to the ABS as soon as you are able to commit to taking that CE.
 CEs are slightly overbooked, so you may lose your spot if you wait until the last minute or after the deadline to register.
 Once the deadline is reached, any unconfirmed spots are opened up to those on the waiting list.
 You will now have to select another exam site to take the CE.

-No. Because of the scheduling system that we employ to match candidates with examiners and perform the necessary conflict checks, the ABS cannot accommodate requests for specific dates or times.
+No. Because of the scheduling system that we employ to match candidates with examiners and perform the necessary conflict checks, unfortunately we cannot accommodate requests for specific dates or times.

 ABS data shows that there is no systematic, significant relationship between the CE fail rate and factors such as exam location, time of year, or the day and time of the examination.

-Approximately three to six months.
+Approximately six months.
 If you need proof of certification and/or your certificate number, you may print a verification of certification letter using Check a Certification on the ABS website.
-You may also submit a request in writing for a letter by email, fax or mail.
+You may also submit a request in writing for a hardcopy letter by email, fax or mail.

 Residents' performance on ABS examinations is one factor evaluated by the ACGME when reviewing a residency program's accreditation.
 Your program thus needs to continuously monitor the examination performance of its residents.